-When conditions indicate that a tangible capital asset or an intangible asset is impaired, the net carrying amount of the tangible capital asset or intangible asset is written down to the asset's fair value or replacement cost.
+When conditions indicate that the value of a tangible capital asset or an intangible asset is impaired, the net carrying amount of the tangible capital asset or intangible asset is written down to the asset's fair value or replacement cost.
 The write-down is accounted for in the statement of operations and cannot be reversed.